tarynpratt/tarynpivots.com/content/post/2021/fighting-with-deadlocks.md

 excerpt: Fighting a Sch-M lock in deadlocks
 ---

-If you follow me on <a href="https://twitter.com/tarynpivots" target="_blank">Twitter</a>, then you might have noticed that I've been fighting a lot of fires lately.
-Between high CPU (several times <a href="https://twitter.com/tarynpivots/status/1371869915053916167" target="_blank">1</a>, <a href="https://twitter.com/tarynpivots/status/1372282151220117504" target="_blank">2</a>), <a href="https://twitter.com/tarynpivots/status/1375473620034580480" target="_blank">blocking queries</a>, a <a href="https://twitter.com/tarynpivots/status/1375620062736871428" target="_blank">slow failover</a>, and <a href="https://twitter.com/tarynpivots/status/1373990159121752065" target="_blank">deadlocks</a> there have been a ton of things that needed attention.
+If you follow me on [Twitter](https://twitter.com/tarynpivots), then you might have noticed that I've been fighting a lot of fires lately.
+Between high CPU (several times [1](https://twitter.com/tarynpivots/status/1371869915053916167), [2](https://twitter.com/tarynpivots/status/1372282151220117504)), [blocking queries](https://twitter.com/tarynpivots/status/1375473620034580480), a [slow failover](https://twitter.com/tarynpivots/status/1375620062736871428), and [deadlocks](https://twitter.com/tarynpivots/status/1373990159121752065) there have been a ton of things that needed attention.
 Not all of these issues are interesting to people, but one of them might be...the deadlocks.
 I’m going to go into details about what deadlocks we hit, why we hit them, and how we resolved them.

 ## Background

-A few years ago, we launched <a href="https://stackoverflow.com/teams/" target="_blank">Stack Overflow for Teams</a>, which allows you to have a private version of Stack Overflow to share knowledge.
-I haven't written about the infrastructure of Teams, but my colleague, <a href="https://twitter.com/deanward81" target="_blank">Dean Ward</a>, gave a <a href="https://www.youtube.com/watch?v=g-hZZjN_Cbg" target="_blank">presentation about how Stack Overflow for Teams was built</a> - it's good, go watch it.
+A few years ago, we launched [Stack Overflow for Teams](https://stackoverflow.com/teams/), which allows you to have a private version of Stack Overflow to share knowledge.
+I haven't written about the infrastructure of Teams, but my colleague, [Dean Ward](https://twitter.com/deanward81), gave a [presentation about how Stack Overflow for Teams was built](https://www.youtube.com/watch?v=g-hZZjN_Cbg) - it's good, go watch it.

 Here's a brief overview of what we have on the SQL Server side - we have a 3 server cluster for Teams (2 in NY, 1 in CO) that are using Always On Availability Groups.
 We use schemas to keep teams separated from each other, and we put 10,000 schemas in each database, so we have multiple databases with 10,000 schemas in each one.